QIWI-API/qiwi-wallet-personal-docs/_payment_history_en.html.md

 ## List of payments {#payments_list}

-The request provides a list of payments and top-ups of your wallet.
+Provides a list of payments and top-ups of your wallet.
 You can use the filter by number, ID and date (date interval) of transactions.

 [Interactive API](https://developer.qiwi.com/sandbox/index.html#!/payment-history-controller-v-2/getPaymentHistoryByUserUsingGET_1)